Jumbo (2008 film)

-The film was dubbed and released in Hindi and English where the creative direction on the film was done by Mayur Puri.
+The film was dubbed and released in Hindi where the creative direction on the film was done by Mayur Puri.

 Jumbo was released worldwide on Christmas Day 2008, but performed poorly at the box office, grossing ₹21 crore.
 Kumar was reportedly paid ₹13 crore for the dubbing and two promotional songs.

-In 2011 A direct to DVD sequel titled Jumbo 2: The Return of the Big Elephant was released.
+In 2011, a direct-to-DVD sequel titled Jumbo 2: The Return of the Big Elephant was released.

 Plot

-The film starts with actor Akshay Kumar singing the song "Everything's Gonna Be All Right" which is shown by him to a kid in a movie theater.
-The kid asks him why he is saying "everything's gonna be alright".
+The film starts with actor Akshay Kumar singing the song "Everything's Gonna Be All Right," which is shown by him to a kid in a movie theater.
+The kid asks him why he is saying "everything's gonna be alright."
 Akshay then narrates the story of Jumbo from his childhood.

-The story starts with Devi naming her son as Jayveer Singh aka Jumbo in a jungle in the Shakti Nagar kingdom on the border of India and China.
-The other members of the herd ask who thought of this name and in a parallel a battle between Shauryagarh and Shakti Nagar where Jumbo's father, Yudhveer Singh is currently fighting in.
+The story starts with Devi naming her son Jayveer Singh, aka Jumbo, in a jungle in the Shakti Nagar kingdom on the border of India and China.
+The other members of the herd ask who thought of this name, and in parallel, there is a battle between Shauryagarh and Shakti Nagar, where Jumbo's father, Yudhveer Singh, is currently fighting.

 His mother never reveals any details of his father, and neither do the rest of the elephants in the herd.
-He is a happy go lucky elephant, who loves to play with the other animals of the jungle.
+He is a happy-go-lucky elephant who loves to play with the other animals in the jungle.
 Occasionally he would be confronted by the other elephants of the herd, who would bully him on the history of his father.
 Tired of being teased about his father's cowardice in some war, he confronts his mom again, who somehow manages to rubbish the topic.

 One night he learns that an army of Shauryagarh has entered the jungle, and they plan an overnight stay.
-In the hope of finding his father, Jumbo sets out to the camp, and manages to find a tent that houses the royal elephant of that army aka Bakhtavar Singh.
+In the hope of finding his father, Jumbo sets out to the camp and manages to find a tent that houses the royal elephant of that army, aka Bakhtavar Singh.
 He goes in and politely asks Bakhtavar if he has heard about Yudhveer.
 Suddenly, he becomes violent, and Jumbo starts running for cover.
-In the meanwhile, the soldiers standing outside see Jumbo running out of the tent and try to capture it.
+In the meantime, the soldiers standing outside see Jumbo running out of the tent and try to capture him.